MathieuNls/clever-challenge/Thoughts.md

 ASTParser seems relatively simple, because we are only looking for declared variables.
 - Recursive traversal of AST should return a node instead of variable_declaration
 - Should variable_declaration be in ast_result?
 Would a tuple suffice?

+Feb 21st 2019\
+DiffParser is complete, but functionCall captures "8" as a functional when parsing assembly offset such as 8(%rdi).
+ASTParser is complete, not sure if the tree traversal is too hardcoded.